 More than two decades ago, when the communist government in Mongolia was overthrown, a plethora of monuments and merchandise honoring the well-known figure known as Chinggis Khaan began to sprout.

 Chinggis Khaan International Airport, Chinggis Khaan University, and the Chinggis Khaan Hotel are all located in Ulaanbaatar, the capital city of Mongolia.
 His image can be seen on a variety of commonplace items, including sweets and liquor containers, as well as on currency.

 Located 54 kilometers away from Ulaanbaatar city, The Genghis Khan Equestrian Statue (Tsonjin Boldog Complex) is considered the world's largest equestrian statue and the largest horse-riding statue in the world.
 It was built here, so the legend goes because this was the spot where Chinggis Khaan found a golden whip.
 The complex includes an impressive museum (with Hunnu artefacts and items from the Mongol empire), a cafe, and a souvenir shop.

-Being a part of the Genghis Khan Statue Complex, 40 metres (130 ft) tall statue of Genghis Khan on horseback, was established in 2008 and made of 250 tonnes of stainless steel.
+Being a part of the Genghis Khan Statue Complex, 40 meters (130 ft) tall equestrian statue of Genghis Khan on horseback, was established in 2008 and made of 250 tonnes of stainless steel.
 The base consists of 36 supporting columns, representing 36 great Khans (Mongol kings) with the entrance gate to the complex being decorated with statues of the nine generals (noyons) of Genghis Khan.
-Be sure to go to the head of the horse through its chest and neck for a panoramic view of the surrounding landscape from observation deck.
+Be sure to go to the head of the horse through its chest and neck for a panoramic view of the surrounding landscape from the observation deck.